YessicaSD/CITM_3_GameEngine/README.md

 - Click on any object with a mehs

 ## Frustrum culling
-- Go to configuration panel
+- Go to "Configuration" panel
-- Go to camera
+- Open "Camera3D"
-- Check see frustrum culling
+- Check "See frustrum culling"
-- Rotate the main camera
+- Rotate and move the main camera
 (Note that you must have gameobjects with bounding boxes in the scene to see the effect of the frustrum culling).

 ## Time management